Rudolfevergarden/my-CEHv11-notes/module-1.md

 ## Information Warfare
 The use of information and communication technologies (ICT) for competitive advantages over an opponent.

-Example of information warefare weapons
+Example of information warfare weapons
 - viruses
 - worms
 - Torjan horses